oibaf7/CodeExplainer/README.md

 ## Known Limitations

-- `parseJson` targets Ollama's specific JSON format (`response` field, `done` flag) — other backends are not supported
+- `parseJson` targets Ollama's specific JSON format (`response` field, `done` flag) and other backends are not supported
-- HTML formatting quality depends on the model's instruction-following ability; smaller models may produce inconsistent output
+- HTML formatting quality depends on the model's instruction-following ability, smaller models may produce inconsistent output